^

 2. Color blindness.

-4. Down Syndrome.
+4. Down syndrome.

 5. Congenital dislocation of the hip.

-When should I go to a geneticist?
+When should you see a geneticist?

-What methods of diagnosis does a geneticist use?
+What diagnostic methods does a geneticist use?

-• Antenatal diagnosis - applied to the fetus, already conceived by a woman.
-The fetal fluid is sampled at the time when the pregnancy can be interrupted.
-Immunochemical analysis of amniotic fluid is performed on such parameters as alfa-etoprots (AFP), chorionic gonadotropin (CH), estriol and 17-hydroxyprogesterone.
-Increase AFP - an indicator of the development of the central nervous system (anencephaly, splitting of the spinal cord, etc.).
-Decreased AFP and estriol and an increase in HG may indicate the presence of a Down's disease in the fetus.
-The increase in 17-hydroxyprogesterone will indicate a violation of the adrenal glands.
+• Antenatal diagnostics – applied to a fetus already conceived by a woman.
+Amniotic fluid is collected at a time when it is possible to terminate a pregnancy.
+Immunochemical analysis of amniotic fluid is performed based on such parameters as alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), estriol and 17-hydroxyprogesterone.
+An increase in AFP is an indicator of a developmental disorder of the central nervous system (anencephaly, spinal cord cleft, etc.).
+A decrease in AFP and estriol and an increase in hCG may indicate Down syndrome in the fetus.
+An increase in 17-hydroxyprogesterone indicates a disorder of the adrenal glands.

-• The twin method.
+• Twin method.

-• Muscle biopsies.
+• Muscle biopsy.

 Genetic diseases

-With the parents of these children, special work is carried out.
-Down's syndrome is not treated, but people with it can be adapted to society.
-More and more children with this vice remain in families.
+Special work is carried out with the parents of such children.
+Down syndrome is not curable, but people with it can be adapted into society.
+More and more children with this defect remain in their families.